AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 A lot of reasons:
 - The Xbox/Realm API (they're essentially the same thing, being made by Microsoft) is a pain to work with.
 There's a reason why people have made tools like [OpenXBL](https://xbl.io/) or [XAPI](https://xapi.us/) - there's a lot of pain points when it comes to *just authenticating into the APIs themselves*, and it's a lot easier to just let someone else do that work[^9].
 Unforunately, it comes at a speed cost, and also has limits that would be too restrictive for Playerlist[^10].
 Instead, we do everything ourselves, adding a lot of complexity.
   - Now, [there is an Xbox API library made in Python](https://github.com/OpenXbox/xbox-webapi-python), as discussed in an earlier question, and it does help shed some light on how the whole process works.
-However, that library is very obtuse (having several questionable design choices that go against the core of Python)[^11] and is slower than it could be for many reasons[^12], so I've had to make mini-libraries in the bot itself that do it better.
-The library is still used, but mostly for a couple of convenience functions these days, and soon it will be removed entirely.
-Of course, it doesn't handle the Realms API either.
+However, that library is very obtuse (having several questionable design choices)[^11] and is slower than it could be for many reasons[^12], so I've had to make mini-libraries in the bot itself that do it better.
+Of course, it doesn't handle the Realms API either, though that's not its fault.
   - Even *when* you log in, the Xbox/Realm API is just a mess.
 A lot of inconsistency with capitalization that makes it a pain to parse, lots of undocumented fields and behaviors (90% of the bot's code uses undocumented endpoints), and general inconsistency with the results you get.
 I very much sense Microsoft made the API when they were new to making APIs, and is unable to improve it due to how many things that would break.[^13] That and they really do not like simple authentication.
   - Oh yeah, the APIs just *fail* sometimes.
 Like, it's a completely normal thing and you can't do anything about it.[^14]
 - There's a lot of processing involved.
 Not just with the APIs, but also with the data gotten from it - it all eventually has to be converted into a format that is usable by the bot, which takes some effort.
 It also has to be *fast*, which takes even more effort to do (speed is the reason Redis is used, for example).[^15]
 - Even when the data is stored, it has to be turned into a human-friendly format, which takes yet more work.
 It's more complex than you think.[^16]
 - Some pains were taken to make the commands more user-friendly at the exchange of more complex code.
 It's just how it is.

+[^1]:
-[^1]: Yes, the bot polls the service *every minute*.
-Mojang seems fine with it for my bot specifically, but be careful about doing this for your own projects.
+    Yes, the bot polls the service *every minute*.
+Mojang seems fine with it for my bot specifically, but be careful about doing this for your own projects - the account behind the bot has been banned before for this very reason.
 [^2]:
     To be more specific: every Realm has a thing called a "club", which is used to store photos and messgaes in the activity log of the Realm.
 The bot can usually exploit this to gain past data, though clubs are a weird thing.